That true health and wellness are about waaaay more than just the absence of disease.

 Even though I’m a dietitian, I’m not your everyday dietitian.

-I have a love of butter, bacon, eggs, and real salt.
+I have a love of butter, bacon, eggs, real salt, and yes–CARBS!

 And I’ve definitely never been one to blindly follow the herd (I’m basically constantly challenging conventional nutrition/health advice).